Meeting Time: July 22, 2021 at 5:30pm PDT

 • Default_avatar

-Judy Heiman about 3 years ago
+Judy Heiman over 3 years ago

 I am an East Sacramento homeowner and I strongly support the proposed 2021-2029 Housing Element.
 The proposal to allow a broader range of housing types in all Sacramento neighborhoods will improve the availability and affordability of housing while protecting the character of neighborhoods.
 It would accomplish this by maintaining current city-wide design standards regarding setbacks and building height, and only slightly modifying maximum lot coverage.
 The proposal advances equity and inclusion by removing barriers to homeownership that were created by restrictive covenants, redlining, and other racial mechanisms.
 And it expands access to neighborhood amenities for more Sacramentans.
 I urge the Planning and Design Commission to adopt the 2021-2029 Housing Element as presented.
 Thank you.